dr1verrr/dr1ver.shop/README.md

 You can see a live demo at **https://dr1ver-shop.vercel.app/**

+### At the first time can take a long time to connect to database.
+Then will be without like this

 ## About

 This is an ecommerce pet-project that provides an example of how to use Next.js, make authenticated requests, jwt authentication and how to build an ecommerce wep-application with this React framework.